verida/documentation/docs/client-sdk/authentication.md

 Designed *for secure web applications*

-Your web application integrates the [Verida Single Sign On SDK](../single-sign-on-sdk/single-sign-on-sdk.md) which displays a QR code to a user.
+Your web application integrates the [Verida Connect SDK](../single-sign-on-sdk/single-sign-on-sdk.md) which displays a QR code to a user.
 A user scans the QR code and is walked through an onboarding process of installing the Verida Vault, creating a blockchain account and then authenticating with your application.

-See the [Single Sign On SDK](../single-sign-on-sdk/single-sign-on-sdk.md) for more details.
+See the [Verida Connect SDK](../single-sign-on-sdk/single-sign-on-sdk.md) for more details.

 ## 2. Private Key